 Wayup (formerly CampusJob) – jobs and internships for college students

 Rather than for freelancers per se, this is more suited for students who are looking for a part-time job to gain experience or spending money.
-Work available ranges from graphic design to bartender to DJ – and are of course around jobs which are most likely to appeal to students.
+Work available ranges from graphic design to bartender to DJ – and are of course around jobs that are most likely to appeal to students.

 RemixJobs is a mostly for web design and development freelance work.
 It is based in France and most projects are of course in the country.
 There are other categories of designs, such as SEO/SEM, marketin, and others.